Special guests at BIAS 2019 / Among them: Baltic Bees, JAS 39 Gripen and SOKO G2 GALEB

 We leave 18 days until the most anticipated aeronautical show in Romania.
 Official, BIAS NOTHING will be held on 24 August.

-Annually, the Bucharest International Air Show & General Aviation Exhibition gathers in Bucharest over 100 of airplanes, in air evolutions and exposed to the public, hundreds of pilots and parachutists, but also thousands of fans of airplanes and aviation.
+Annually, Bucharest International Air Show & General Aviation Exhibition gathers over 100 planes in Bucharest, in aerial evolutions and exposed to the public, hundreds of pilots and paratroopers, but also thousands of aviation and aviation enthusiasts.

 Special guests at BIAS 2019